 Across the Eastbourne and Lewes areas, we would use the above powers only by exception and as a last resort.
 Officers considering any of the these investigative techniques must follow a detailed process which requires senior officers of the council to review and authorise the activity before seeking approval from a magistrate or district judge (in the case of directed surveillance the use of a covert human intelligence source) or from the Office for Communications Data Authorisations.
 Approval is dependent on a number of factors, primarily whether the proposed investigation activity is necessary and proportionate.

-Our internal authorising officers are Tim Whelan, Director of Service Delivery; and Peter Finnis, Assistant Director for Corporate Governance.
+Our internal authorising officer is Tim Whelan, Director of Service Delivery.

 The Councils’ policies on the use of these powers are subject to annual review by the Audit and Standards Committee and the Audit and Governance Committee.
 At national level, the Investigatory Powers Commissioner’s Office provides independent oversight of the use of investigatory powers by public authorities.
 Its purpose is to oversee how these powers are used, taking account of the public interest and ensuring that investigations are conducted in accordance with the law.